* Dollar stalls after jobs data boost

 “It seems as though people are slightly more reluctant to take on the Fed in the way we saw with the Bank of England,” Maher said.
 “But maybe there comes a tipping point with data like this where the message has to change.”

-Against the yen, the dollar hovered near a two-week high at 102.06.
+Against the yen, it hovered near a two-week high at 102.06 .
 It was up 0.7 percent so far this week, on track for its best performance in 2-1/2 months.

-The Swedish crown extended losses, having fallen sharply on Thursday after the country’s central bank slashed its interest rates by a half point to just 0.25 percent and gave a dim outlook on growth that hinted more might be in the pipeline.
+The Swedish crown crashed 2 full percentage points in value on Thursday after the country’s central bank slashed its interest rates by a half point to just 0.25 percent and gave a dim outlook on growth that hinted more might be in the pipeline.

-Poor industrial output numbers added to concerns about the prospect of deflation in Sweden and prodded the crown lower on Friday.
-The euro was last trading 0.2 higher at 9.3067, having hit a 3-1/2 year high of 9.39 crowns on Thursday.
+Poor industrial output numbers added to concerns about the prospect of deflation in Sweden and prodded the crown a further 0.3 percent lower on Friday.

 “The Riksbank acted decisively against Swedish deflation risks yesterday (but) given the zero lower bound, the Swedish krona needs to weaken a lot further,” said Alvin Tan, a strategist with French bank Societe Generale in London.

 “Despite the recent fall in the crown, it remains too high in trade-weighted terms, whether in real or nominal terms.
 The Riksbank needs a weaker krona, and it has historically been willing to pursue unconventional policies in extremis.”
-(Additional reporting by Anirban Nag; Editing by Andrew Roche)
+(Editing by Toby Chopra)